elvinasn/gamehub-cli/README.md

 ### `gamehub whoami`

-Displays the current user's information.
+To check the current user, run the following command:

 ```bash
 gamehub whoami